Supporting your healing,

 If the concept of scar tissue remediation has piqued your interest, it’s likely that you’ve found me because you are experiencing the impact of scar tissue on your body’s ability to function or even simply feel comfortable.

 Scar tissue is a miraculous feat of the human body–it’s what puts us back together and keeps us whole.
 However, the longer we live with our scars, the more they disrupt our tissues’ ability to stretch, for blood and lymph to circulate, and nerves to connect.

 Not to mention that some scars are invisible, some scars are emotional, held deep within our very cells, waiting for release.

 You may be here because you have birth scars from a cesarean, a vaginal tear, or an episiotomy–these pelvic scars can have a profound impact on your biomechanics, sexual enjoyment, pelvic organ placement and function, and much more.

 You may also be here because you are wanting to find someone who can hold space for the emotional aspects of your experience that led to the formation of your scar.

 I’m here to tell you that you are in the right place.

-Together, through a variety of hands-on approaches, we can release your scar and help you feel better.
+Together, through a variety of hands-off and hands-on approaches, we can release your scar and help you feel better.

 I am available to work on birth related scars, as well as scars in other parts of the body as well.
 Please just inquire and tell me more about your scar so I can determine whether I believe my abilities will benefit you.